jrpool/testarido/README.md

 #### Introduction

-Each act object has a `type` property and optionally has a `name` property (used in branching, described below).
-The act must or may have other properties, depending on the value of `type`.
+Each act is specified by an object.
+An act must have a `type` property, identifying its type.
+There are two possible types: `tool` and `next`.

 #### Configuration

-The possible act types, and the requirements for acts of each type, are defined in the `actSpecs.js` file.
+The possible act types, and the requirements for acts of each type, are defined in the `actSpecs` object created by the `actSpecs.js` file.
+The `actSpecs` object has two properties: `etc` and `tools`.
+The `etc` property defines the requirements for both act types.
+The `tools` property defines additional requirements for acts of type `tool`.

 #### Branching acts